NonLERFness of arithmetic hyperbolic manifold groups and mixed 3-manifold groups: Union of two hyperbolic -manifolds along a circle

 By Proposition \ref{singularsurface}, there exists a $\pi_1$-injective singular immersion $i:K\looparrowright Y$ satisfying the conditions in Proposition \ref{singularsurface}.
 Then Proposition \ref{singularnonseparable} implies that $i_*(\pi_1(K))$ is not separable in $\pi_1(Y)$.
 Since $\pi_1(Y)$ is a subgroup of $\pi_1(X)$, Lemma \ref{subgroup} implies that $i_*(\pi_1(K))$ is not separable in $\pi_1(X)$.

-If both $M_1$ and $M_2$ are bounded $3$-manifolds, $K$ is a union of bounded surfaces along finitely many points, so $\pi_1(K)$ is a free group.
-If at least one of $M_1$ and $M_2$ is a closed $3$-manifold, then $K$ is a union of closed surfaces and (possibly empty set of) bounded surfaces along finitely many points, so $\pi_1(K)$ is a free product of free groups and closed surface groups. \end{proof}
+If both $M_1$ and $M_2$ are $3$-manifolds with boundary, $K$ is a union of surfaces with boundary along finitely many points, so $\pi_1(K)$ is a free group.
+If at least one of $M_1$ and $M_2$ is a closed $3$-manifold, then $K$ is a union of closed surfaces and (possibly empty set of) bounded surfaces along finitely many points, so $\pi_1(K)$ is a free product of free groups and surface groups. \end{proof}

-The following direct corollary of Theorem \ref{singular} implies that the HNN extension of a hyperbolic $3$-manifold group along cyclic subgroups is not LERF.
+The following direct corollary of Theorem \ref{singular} implies that any HNN extension of a hyperbolic $3$-manifold group along cyclic subgroups is not LERF.

 The readers may compare this corollary with the result in \cite{Ni2}, which gives a sufficient and necessary condition for an HNN extension of a free group along cyclic subgroups being LERF.
 Note that Niblo's condition holds for a generic pair of cyclic subgroups in a free group.